 The total makes Dana-Farber the first hospital in New England to set and reach the $1 billion mark in a capital campaign.

-Surgeons at the Dana-Farber/Brigham and Women's Cancer Center pioneer the use of robotic technology in laparoscopic surgery on women with endometrial cancer.
+Surgeons at the Dana-Farber Brigham Cancer Center pioneer the use of robotic technology in laparoscopic surgery on women with endometrial cancer.

 Dana-Farber officially dedicates the Yawkey Center for Cancer Care, the Institute's new home for adult patient care and clinical research.
 The state-of-the-art facility, designed with extensive